gis-ops/valhalla-qgis-plugin/README.md

 # valhalla-qgis-plugin
-Plugin for QGIS to use Valhalla's routing APIs, remote or local
+Plugin for QGIS to use Valhalla's routing APIs, remote or local.

 **Not released yet, no guarantee**